Zygaena carniolica: Distribution

-This species can be found in most of Europe, except Britain Isles and northern Scandinavia.
+This species can be found in most of Europe, except the British Isles and northern Scandinavia.
 It is also present from Asia Minor to Iran.

 Habitat

 It inhabits warm and dry areas, grasslands and limestone substrate, steppe slopes and dry pastures.

 Description

 The wingspan is 30–35 mm.
 Forewings are bluish-black with six red spots surrounded by yellow.
 Hindwings have a red color with a black border.
 The outer spots are often in the shape of a crescent.
 The abdomen is black-blue, sometimes with a red belt.
 The caterpillar is light green with a series of triangular black spots on the sides of the body.
 Pupae are black-brown, with a white or yellowish ovoid cocoon.

 This species is rather similar to Zygaena algira, Zygaena maroccana, Zygaena occitanica, Zygaena orana and Zygaena youngi.

 Technical description and variation

 Z. carniolica.
 It is hardly possible to give a general description of the colour and pattern of the 20 odd forms which are being united under this species.
 The antenna is strong, being enlarged to a stout club; collar and edge of thorax mostly with whitish hairs; legs black-blue, yellow beneath.
 Forewing metallic black-green, densely scaled, fringes light reddish yellow; 6 spots, the 6 halfmoon-shaped, parallel with the distal margin, its normal colour in exceptional specimens absent, but then always recognizable by the scaling having a different gloss.
 The species is distributed throughout Central and South Europe, as well as North Africa and Western Asia, extending to Turkestan and the Altai.
 "To enumerate all transitions and aberrations would fatigue even the most patient," says Ochsenheimer; we also shall therefore only characterize the forms which alone till now have received names.